This App Will Send You Money for the Booze You’re Stocking up on for the Holidays

 Until now… We’ve found a way to actually save money on drinks at bars, restaurants, grocery stores and liquor stores.

 Ibotta is a fun rebate app that lets you get cash back on drink deals.
-And it’s available all over the country.
+It’s available all over the country, and you’ll get a $10 sign-up bonus after uploading your first receipt.

 Here’s how it works: